TheJehoiada/ccli_auto/README.md

 - If a console encoding error appears, the script auto-configures UTF-8 printing and logs diagnostics to `debug.log`
 - If a report fails with 401 or 409, the script automatically clears saved credentials, re-logs in via the browser, and retries in the same run
 - If the browser opens but CCLI_AUTH never appears, the script will keep checking every 5 seconds and report exactly which cookies are still missing
+- If ChromeDriver fails to download, check your internet connection and try deleting `AppData\Local\brave_ccli_drivers\` so it re-downloads on the next run
+- A `chromedriver.log` file is written next to the script on every browser login attempt; if login fails, this file contains ChromeDriver's detailed session log
 - The `py` command is used instead of `python` in the CMD script to bypass the Windows Store Python alias

 ## Deleting test reports